appbaseio/reactivesearch/content/docs/reactivesearch/searchbox/Quickstart.md

 ---

-`SearchBox` offers a lightweight and performance focused searchbox UI component to query and display results from your Elasticsearch app (aka index).
+`searchBox` offers a lightweight and performance focused searchbox UI component to query and display results from your Elasticsearch app (aka index).

 ## Installation

-`Searchbox` requires `Searchbase` as dependency.
+`searchbox` requires `searchbase` as dependency.
 It's a framework agnostic JS library containing common utilities for performing search queries that Searchbox builds upon.
-You can read more about Searchbase over [here](/docs/reactivesearch/searchbase/overview/QuickStart/).
+You can read more about SearchBase over [here](/docs/reactivesearch/searchbase/overview/QuickStart/).

 ```js
 npm install @appbaseio/searchbox @appbaseio/searchbase